PeiHsiuLu/PeiHsiuLu/README.md

 A data engineering project that utilized **Python Selenium** to scrape unstructured data, cleaned it with Regex, and applied **Gemini 1.5 Pro** (Few-shot Learning) to generate accurate academic course reviews.

 ### 🗄️[Database 學習紀錄：Flask & MongoDB CRUD Architecture](https://github.com/PeiHsiuLu/Database)

-A practical learning record documenting the development of a database system architecture[cite: 158]. [cite_start]This repository demonstrates the integration of **Python Flask, MongoDB, SQLAlchemy, and PyMongo** to achieve seamless frontend-backend integration and implement full CRUD functionality
+A practical learning record documenting the development of a database system architecture.
+This repository demonstrates the integration of **Python Flask, MongoDB, SQLAlchemy, and PyMongo** to achieve seamless frontend-backend integration and implement full CRUD functionality.
 ---
 ⭐️ *From [Pei-Hsiu's GitHub](https://github.com/PeiHsiuLu)*